Introduction: Attila the Hun – Beyond the Scourge of God

 Mysterious Origins and the Journey West

 The Huns burst into European consciousness around 370 CE, but their origins remain debated.
-Most scholars connect them to the Xiongnu, a nomadic confederation that menaced China’s northern borders and prompted early versions of the Great Wall.
+Most scholars connect them to the Xiongnu, a nomadic confederation that menaced China’s northern borders from the 3rd century BCE onward.
 After Chinese campaigns defeated the northern Xiongnu around 90 CE, some groups migrated westward across the steppes, absorbing other peoples and evolving into the Huns of European records.
+The linguistic link is still contested, but genetic and archaeological evidence supports a steppe origin with east Eurasian ancestry.

-Archaeological evidence reveals that the Huns practiced artificial cranial deformation—binding infants’ heads to create elongated skulls—a custom that marked them as distinct and likely heightened their fearsome reputation.
+Archaeological finds—including cauldrons, mirrors, and distinctive composite bows—reveal that the Huns practiced artificial cranial deformation, binding infants’ heads to create elongated skulls.
+This custom, found in multiple Hunnic burial sites, marked them as distinct and likely heightened their fearsome reputation.
 Their material culture shows influences from Persian, Chinese, and steppe traditions, indicating far-reaching trade networks rather than isolation.
+The Huns were not a single ethnic tribe but a confederation of diverse groups held together by military success and the charisma of their leaders.

 Why the Huns Were So Effective